 Don’t rule out other options when it comes to addressing a damaged roof.
-When a commercial roof needs more than a repair but the insulation is still in good shape, the most effective solution may be a recover.
+When a commercial or industrial roof needs more than a repair but the insulation is still in good shape, the most effective solution may be a recover.
 This usually works best when the roof has only one membrane, and that membrane has reached its life expectancy.
 In that case, you can easily apply another roof system on top.
-A re-cover is less costly and less disruptive than a full replacement and new, extended warranties may be available.
+A recover is less costly and less disruptive than a full replacement and new, extended warranties may be available.

 When the commercial building owner simply wants to extend the life of the building roof, a cost-effective coating might make sense.
 In addition to extending the life of the roof, you will get leak protection and better heat protection that results in a more comfortable temperature inside the building.
 One additional benefit is that the building owner could potentially receive tax relief for the first year of the coating.

 Roberts Roofing Company has been a leading provider of innovative commercial and industrial roofing solutions in Cleveland, Ohio since 1981.
-We provide commercial repair, replacement and maintenance to serve companies of all sizes In Ohio and the surrounding region, offering a combination of technical expertise, custom solutions and quality workmanship to every project.
+We provide commercial and industrial roof repair, replacement and maintenance to serve companies of all sizes In Ohio and the surrounding region, offering a combination of technical expertise, custom solutions and quality workmanship to every project.

 To find out more about selecting a commercial or industrial roofing contractor in Cleveland, Ohio, simply fill out the form on this page and a member of our team will be in touch.
 Or, you may call us at 440.946.2233.